 The Goucher College Library and The Friends of the Goucher College Library sponsor an annual research prize competition for outstanding research by Goucher students using library resources.
 The $250 prizes were first offered in 2004 in honor of Julia Rogers’ 150th birthday.
-If you have produced work of which you are especially proud, please consider entering.
+If you have produced work of which you are especially proud during 2020, please consider entering.
 View winning entries from previous years.

-For more information on the next prize please contact email@example.com.
+The submission deadline has been extended to April 9, 2021.
+For more information on the Julia Rogers Research Prize please contact firstname.lastname@example.org.